1. Feature Overview

-A split test lets you experiment with different email content and find what works best for your automation.
+A Split Test (A/B Test) lets you experiment with different email content and find what works best for your automation.
 You can try out different subject lines, senders, etc. and see how your leads are responding.
-Based on the responses you can either manually or automatically select the best email to use going forward.
+Based on the responses, you can either manually or automatically select the best email to use going forward.

 Say you want to figure out which subject line works best for your welcome emails.
 Either –

 - “Hey, we’re so glad you signed up” or